ocaml-gospel/gospel/docs/docs/walkthroughs/mutable-queue.md

 ### A Constructive Version

-Finally, perhaps a simpler version may consist in a `concat` function to create a fresh queue with the elements of the queues passed as arguments:
+Finally, perhaps a simpler version may consist in a `concat` function that creates a fresh queue with the elements of the queues passed as arguments:

 ```ocaml